|

 Try the PA0RDT mini whip – it comes ready to use

 from a friendly Dutch radio amateur and is very tiny.
-If you want to use an aerial wire with a preamplifier, bend it to the
+If you

-(Dover, Delaware) to a 100 meter long zepp at 22 meters height at Marietta,
+Mahon Beach (Dover, Delaware) to a 100 meter long zepp

-Ohio.
-Find your own solution and don’t give up after the first try!
+up after the first try!
 The Software Defined Receiver: SAQrx

-SAQrx is
+SAQrx

-a sound card based receiver software by Johan Bodin, SM6LKM, originally covering
+is a sound card based receiver software by Johan Bodin, SM6LKM, originally covering the frequency band from

-the frequency band from 0-22 kHz and running under Microsoft Windows.
-It
+0-22 kHz and running under Microsoft Windows.
+It requires a sound card

-requires a sound card capable of full duplex at 44 kHz sampling rate
+capable of full duplex at 44/48 kHz sampling rate (satisfied by most of the

-Fröhlich, a mathematician and active long-/shortwave listener, extended the
+onboard PC sound cards).
+Roland Fröhlich, a mathematician and active long-/shortwave

-capabilities of SAQrx with lots of convenient features.
-You can now use sound
+lots of convenient features.
+You can now use sound cards up to 192 kHz

-cards up to 192 kHz sampling rate, change between modes (CW, SSB, AM), store
+sampling rate, change between modes (CW, SSB, AM),

-of the frequency band decoded by your sound card (see screenshot
+view of the frequency band decoded by your sound card (see screenshot

 below).
 Press [Help] to learn how to tune the receiver and change the